Syracuse Bicycle Accident Lawyer

 You can still recover compensation.
 New York’s comparative fault rule reduces your award by your percentage of fault but never eliminates it.
 A rider 20% at fault in a $200,000 case still recovers $160,000.

 Porter Law Group handles bicycle accident cases on a contingency fee basis.
-You pay nothing upfront and nothing unless we recover compensation, with expenses advanced by the firm and reimbursed only if we win.
+You pay nothing upfront and nothing unless we recover compensation.
 Initial consultations are always free.

 Founder and managing partner of Porter Law Group.
 Harvard University (B.A., 1994), Syracuse University College of Law (J.D., 1997).
 Former U.S. Army JAG Corps Captain, Airborne Training School graduate.
 Super Lawyers 14 consecutive years, 10.0 Superb on Avvo, Distinguished rating from Martindale-Hubbell.
 Over 20 years of trial experience and $500 million in recoveries.